stamvogiatzop/javascript-exercises/02_repeatString/README.md

 This function will take two arguments, `string` and `num`.

-Use loops to implement `repeatString` rather than using the builtin `String.prototype.repeat` which has the same behaviour.
+Use loops to implement `repeatString` rather than using the builtin `String.prototype.repeat` which has the same behavior.

 *Note:* The exercises after this one will not have arguments provided as this one does - you will need to provide them yourself from now on.
 So read each exercise's README carefully to see what kinds of arguments will be expected.